Aeronk/shop_laravel_website/README.md

 Phase 1 – Catalogue
 Please create the following pages in the application:
-•	home page
+--home page
-o	grid of products, each product should display:
+--grid of products, each product should display:
 	Image
 	Name
 	Price